hailehalassie/NeonArena/README.md

 I did all the coding, designing and music for the game.

-Coding and game design in C# / Unity
+Coding and game design in C# / Unity \n
 Character design in Adobe Photoshop
 Music composing in FL Studio